 Geraldo Rivera biography

-Television journalist, talk show host.
-Born July 4, 1943, in New York City, New York.
+Television journalist and talk show host Geraldo Rivera was born on July 4, 1943, in Brooklyn, New York.
 Often associated with tabloid television, Rivera was actually a lawyer before becoming a controversial TV personality.
 He earned a law degree from Brooklyn Law School in 1969.
 The next year Rivera joined the news team of New York's WABC-TV.
 His hard-hitting report on the abuse of mentally retarded patients at the Willowbrook School earned accolades and high ratings.
 He started contributing to national ABC news programs, such as Good Morning, America, and joined the staff of 20/20, the primetime news magazine, in 1978.

 Rivera's career took a different turn in the late 1980s.
 After being fired from ABC over a disagreement about a report, he started Geraldo, a daytime talk show, in 1987.
 The show was criticized for its controversial, sometimes tasteless topics and for the not infrequent scuffles between guests.
 Rivera himself got caught in the crossfire during one show and got his nose broken.
 The show ended in 1998.